marlietandoc/lol_analysis/README.md

 3. Visualized insights with R (ggplot2, igraph, magick) using champion icons and a bit of manual placement in illustrator/photoshop.

 ## If you main X...
 For 14343 summoners, I selected each summoner's 3 most mastered champions as mains.
 I then examined how correlated or uncorrelated champions were as mains.
+The blue column shows the 3 champions with the strongest correlation (most often mained with the champion on the far  left).
+The red column shows the champion with the weakest correlation (least ofted mained with the champion on the left).
 I chose 8 champs to visualize these insights:
 ![sample visualization](graphics/mains.png)

 ## Network generated from mastery data of 14343 summoners